moravianlibrary/orezy-backend/README.md

 .env
 ```
+WEBAPP_TOKEN = Create your Bearer token used in API
 MONGODB_URI = Url to your MongoDB instance
+MONGODB_PASS = Create your DB password
 MONGODB_DB = DB name
-MONGODB_PASS = Create your DB password

 ENABLE_TLS = true

-SCANS_VOLUME_PATH = Path where new images will be uploaded via API
+SCANS_VOLUME_PATH = Local directory path where new images will be uploaded via API
-WEBAPP_TOKEN = Create your Bearer token used in API
+RETRAIN_VLUME_PATH = Local directory where images marked for retraining will be saved
 HATCHET_CLIENT_TLS_STRATEGY = none
 HATCHET_CLIENT_TOKEN = Hatchet token.
 Can be acessed via Hatchet web instance, or created with generate-worker-env.sh
 ```